cillierskirsten/books/README.md

 - Refactoring code with new features.
 Modernising React build by using Context Systems.

 4. Phase 4: Introduction to custom Hooks
-- Code optmisiation by introducing custom hook.
+- Code optmisation by introducing custom hook.
 This optimises code by reducing import functions across components and demonstrates basic understanding of custome hooks.

 ## Available Scripts